christso/crypto-investing-guide/README.md

 [Ash Egan - Crypto Market Map](https://medium.com/@Ashaegan/market-mapping-crypto-f2c138130356), published in 2019 provides a good overview of the crypto ecosystem.
 It's a bit outdated now since there's been a lot of changes over the past 2 years.
 However, the key components remain the same.
 ![](images/crypto-market-map.jpeg)

-We have "crypto enablement" which consists of centralized and regulated entities that funnel new users from the traditional fiat system.
-Eventually, those users discover that there is more to converting fiat to crypto with a company.
-That they can bypass intermediaries and perform all financial activities natively on the protocol.
+We have "crypto enablement" which consists of centralized and regulated entities (mostly exchanges) that funnel new users from the traditional fiat system.
+Eventually, those users discover that there is more to converting fiat to crypto and leaving their crypto on the exchange and hoping to sell at a higher price.
+They discover that they can bypass intermediaries and perform all financial activities natively on the protocol, including self-custody, earning passive income, sending and receiving crypto P2P and using decentralized applications (dApps) with various use cases.

 # Why does Bitcoin exist?

 Bitcoin is digital money that preserves its value across space and time.
 This contrasts with gold and fiat money.
-Gold is difficult to transport over space.
-Fiat loses value over time because central banks have a history of debasing their currency.
+Gold is difficult to transport over space and difficult to verify its authenticity.
+Fiat loses value over time because central banks have a history of losing their independence and debasing their currency.

 Lifeboat.